quasilyte/pathing/README.md

 | s0rg/grid | 996889 | 551976 | 740523 |
 | SolarLune/paths | 235168 | 194768 | 230416 |

-I hope that my contribution to this lineup will increase the competition to get better Go gamedev libraries.
+I hope that my contribution to this lineup will increase the competition, so we get better Go gamedev libraries in the future.

 Some of my findings that can make these libraries faster: